CSCfi/Kielipankki-utilities/docs/howto_korp_configuration.md

-It would be nice to have a common list of what should be tested for all text corpora.
+It would be nice to have a general list of what should be tested for all text corpora.

 ### Debugging